-According to Check Point, this is a Chinese threat operation run by Rafotech, a digital marketing agency based in Beijing.
+According to a report by Check Point in June 2017, this is a Chinese threat operation run by Rafotech, a digital marketing agency based in Beijing.
 Rafotech uses Fireball to manipulate the victims’ browsers and turn their default search engines and home-pages into fake search engines which simply redirect the queries to either Yahoo.com or Google.com.

 - June 2017: The #1 most prevalent malware in May 2017, infecting one in five organizations.
 (CheckPoint)

 - June 2017: Understanding the true size of "Fireball."
 (Microsoft TechNet)

 - July 2017: Chinese police arrest 14 individuals who allegedly developed of the Fireball trojan.
 (BleepingComputer)

 - Check Point researchers provide a technical analysis of the Fireball Trojan here.